chrplr/PCBS/how-to-solve-problems.md

 In fact, a common pattern amongst successful people is their habit of practicing “micro problem-solving.”
 For example, Peter Thiel plays chess, and Elon Musk plays video-games.

    Fast-forward to today.
-Elon [Musk], Reid [Hoffman], Mark Zuckerberg and many others say that games have been foundational to their success in building their companies.” -- Mary Meeker (2017 internet trends report)
+Elon [Musk], Reid [Hoffman], Mark Zuckerberg and many others say that games have been foundational to their success in building their companies.”--Mary Meeker (2017 internet trends report)

 Does this mean you should just play video-games?
 Not at all.